Every minute of every day people harm animals in the name of religion, yet every major religion teaches kindness and respect for animals.

 We are all one

 In a universe of endless recurring cycles, karma determines each soul’s reincarnations.
-Across eons, each soul has, at some point, been dear to every other soul—we are all interrelated.
+Across eons, each soul has been dear to every other soul and we are all interrelated.
 Non-harm is central to Hindu ethics, yet some Hindus engage in animal sacrifice.

 Indigenous